Convoy PQ 16: Casualties

-Ransome Wallis took the SBA and two Neil Robertson stretchers; the Russian ship was 300 yd away and as the whaler was rowed across more German aircraft appeared and Stari Bolshevik got under way.
+Ransome Wallis took the SBA and two Neil Robertson stretchers; the Russian ship was 300 yd away and as the whaler was rowed across more German aircraft appeared and Stary Bolshevik got under way.
 Everyone in the whaler worked an oar as German bombs fell around, soaking the occupants, who rapidly caught up with the ship and tied onto a rope ladder on the port side.
-The stretchers were pulled up onto the deck and Ransome Wallis took three wounded into the whaler in the stretchers and three walking wounded; five crew of Stari Bolshevik had been killed.
+The stretchers were pulled up onto the deck and Ransome Wallis took three wounded into the whaler in the stretchers and three walking wounded; five crew of Stary Bolshevik had been killed.
 Martin appeared as the bombers flew away and recovered the whaler; the wounded were rushed to the sick bay and Ransome Wallis found that each of the wounded had several injuries, particularly from bomb splinters.
 It was fairly easy to remove the splinters but one man had puncture wounds in his lungs.
 Somewhat to Ransome Wallis's surprise, the LSBA fainted and Ransome Wallis discovered that he could not stand the sight of blood.
 Ransome Wallis was sympathetic but had to swap back the LSBA and the SBA when there was a lull in the air attacks, then managed to set a compound fracture.
 Ransome Wallis decided that it was impossible to work on the wounded during attacks because of the din from the guns and explosions in the water.
 The wounded seemed unaffected by morphia but were stoical.

 During the afternoon, Empire Lawrence was sunk and only 16 survivors were rescued, most being wounded and claiming that they had been machine-gunned while in the water.
 Empire Baffin and City of Joliet were bombed followed by Garland being seriously damaged by airbursts that swept the upper works with bomb splinters, killing 25 crewmembers and wounding another 43.
-During the afternoon there was another lull and Ransome Wallis operated on the Russians from Stari Bolshevik; he was then warned that Lady Madeleine would be transferring more wounded to Martin.
+During the afternoon there was another lull and Ransome Wallis operated on the Russians from Stary Bolshevik; he was then warned that Lady Madeleine would be transferring more wounded to Martin.
 As soon as the trawler came alongside, Ransome Wallis jumped aboard with a small party and two stretchers to see eight wounded men, three seemingly seriously wounded.
 One man has six fractures in his leg, a young man was paralysed from the waist down and two men had severe head wounds.
 Two of the men were put on the stretchers and transferred to Martin but Ju 88s appeared and resumed the bombing.
 The rest of the wounded had to be rushed across so that Martin could get under way.
 Two of the least seriously wounded were placed on stretchers in the sick bay and six were put up in Ransome Wallis's and the captain's cabins.